Skip to main content

 • Ground chicken: If you don’t have ground chicken you can use ground turkey, it will work just as well!
 If you’re in Canada, remember to look for the Raised by a Chicken Farmer logo so you have the best quality chicken out there!

-• Ginger-garlic paste: Used to make our meatballs fragrant and flavourful.
+• Ginger-garlic paste: Used to make our meatballs fragrant and flavorful.
+I always make mine fresh, do NOT buy it!

 • Eggs: This is how it will become a Scotch egg, one of our stars of the dish for sure!
 We’ll boil our eggs and then coat the eggs with our minced chicken.